Brass-Cased Ammo: Brass Casings Explained

 Wear and Tear

 Unfortunately, no manufacturer is perfect, and you can occasionally get a weak or misshapen brass case or cartridge.
 While this is pretty rare, reloaders should be sure to inspect their casings from a new supplier or unfamiliar source.
-Also for reloaders, brass casings can be purchased in bulk, in various forms, or simply gathered up as you spend time shooting.
+Also for reloaders, brass cartridge casings can be purchased in bulk, in various forms, or simply gathered up as you spend time shooting.
 It’s always a good idea to shake out your cases before tumbling and polishing them – getting you to the fun part of reloading.

-While brass casings are a bit more expensive, the overall value (when compared to the increase in cost) makes them worth considering for your shooting needs.
+While brass shells are a bit more expensive, the overall value (when compared to the increase in cost) makes them worth considering for your shooting needs.
 The reloadability, reliability, and resistance to corrosion make brass a great choice for your next ammo purchase.